sherpa/sherpa/docs/model_classes/usermodel.rst

 `AstroPy trapezoidal model <https://docs.astropy.org/en/stable/api/astropy.modeling.functional_models.Trapezoid1D.html>`_, which has four parameters: the amplitude of the central region, the center and width of this region, and the slope.
-The following model class, which was not written for efficiancy or robustness, implements this
+The following model class, which was not written for efficiency or robustness, implements this
 interface:

 .. literalinclude:: ../code/trap.py